-Elliot Sol Abrams focuses his practice on federal and state criminal defense and asset forfeiture matters.
+Elliot Sol Abrams focuses his practice on federal and state criminal defense, healthcare fraud defense, and asset forfeiture matters.
 Elliot also represents licensed professionals facing disciplinary actions by their licensing boards, as well as public officials facing government ethics investigations and other political inquiries.

 Elliot earned his J.D. at Georgetown Law.
 There he was selected to join Georgetown’s Moot Court team and won Best Brief in a regional competition.
 He was also an officer in the Georgetown Law chapter of Habitat for Humanity and took courses with well-known criminal defense and political law attorneys.

 Elliot worked both summers during law school at Cheshire Parker Schneider & Bryan, PLLC.
 During his first summer at the firm, Elliot worked with Joe Cheshire and Bradley Bannon to prepare and try a four week first degree murder trial that ended with a verdict of not guilty.

 Before going to Georgetown Law, Elliot attended the University of North Carolina at Chapel Hill, where he was a member of the Phi Beta Kappa honors society and graduated in the top 3% of his class.
 Elliot went to high school at Enloe High.
 He was a captain of both the varsity wrestling and lacrosse teams and was also a letterman in varsity soccer.